 In the eyes of many members of the Central Committee, the clash between Trotsky, Zinoviev and Kamenev left Stalin appearing as a patient man of reason.
 Stalin was viewed as a man who had little interest in anything other than the revolution and the betterment of the working class.
 While other Politburo members held more glamorous duties, Stalin had taken on the job of General Secretary of the Communist Party – seemingly mere bureaucratic work.
 In contrast, Trotsky was the War Commissar, Zinoviev was head of the Comintern and Kamenev was the Party's leading writer.
 Unlike Stalin, these three had intellectual pretensions, and each was writing his memoir.

-Modest though Stalin's position appeared to be, to the younger rank and file Bolsheviks, Stalin, now in his early forties, appeared to be one of the glorious Party old-timers.
-And, as General Secretary of the Party, Stalin was adding to his admirers and supporters by making numerous appointments to positions within the Party.
+Modest though Stalin's position appeared, to the younger rank and file, Stalin, now in his early forties, appeared to be one of the old heroes of the revolution.
+Romantic heroism was alive among those who had recently joined the Party.
+And as General Secretary of the Party, Stalin was adding to his admirers by making numerous appointments to positions within the Party.

-Stalin had usually deferred to Lenin's opinions, but while Lenin remained partially incapacitated from his stroke, Stalin clashed with Lenin over the issue of nationalities within the Soviet Union – Ukrainians, Georgians, Byelorussians, Armenians, Azerbaijanis, to name a few.
-By 1922, Lenin's position on nationalities was that the Revolution should rule wherever conquest was possible, but he rationalized this with the notion that the conquered areas were to have a federated equality within a "Union of Soviet Republics."
-Stalin preferred absorbing the nationalities into the existing governmental structure without any such federated equality.
-He labeled Lenin's position as "national liberalism."
-And in trying to advance his opinion, Stalin clashed with Lenin's wife, Krupskaya, who was handling Lenin's affairs.
+Stalin had usually deferred to the opinions of Lenin – a man more exalted than he.
+But after Lenin was partially incapacitated from his stroke, Stalin moved an opinion forward that differed from Lenin's.
+This was about the issue of nationalities within the Soviet Union – Ukrainians, Georgians, Byelorussians, Armenians, Azerbaijanis, to name a few.
+Lenin's position was for keeping these former subjects of the tsar's empire as equal member republics within the "Union of Soviet Republics."
+Stalin labeled Lenin's position as "national liberalism, and trying to advance his opinion he clashed with Lenin's wife, Krupskaya, who was handling Lenin's affairs.
 She complained to Lenin of Stalin's rudeness to her.
 And Lenin wrote a memorandum advising the Party to "remove Stalin" from his post as General Secretary on the ground that Stalin was rude and inclined to abuse power.